What's it like?

 “Every day?”

-“Every day I was obsessed with being right, being the funniest and the smartest in the room.
-I loved being the victim of my unfortunate circumstances, mostly self imposed.
-I was an insufferable monster.
-If I didn’t get my way I’d rage or fall into deep despair, sobbing to shitty music on drives with the volume cranked all the way.
-Feeling sorry for myself was easy.
-I froze in anxiety from fear of events that never came to pass or materialized as a result of impulsive behavior and emotional stupidity.”
+“Every day I was obsessed with being right.
+It was my goal to be the funniest and smartest person in the room.
+Nothing was ever my fault and I loved being the victim of my unfortunate circumstances, all self imposed.
+If I didn’t get my way I’d rage or fall into deep despair, sobbing to shitty music on drives with the volume cranked all the way.”
+Dr Williams scribbled on her pad.
+“Feeling sorry for myself was easy.
+I often froze from anxiety and fear of events that never came to pass or materialized as a result of impulsive behavior and emotional stupidity.”

-“You get it now?”
+“You get it now.”

 The picture was clear, more than anything she’d read or studied in college or saw dramatized on television shows as a subplot to a supporting character.
 She remembered the series “Shameless”.
 The shows writers provided honest depictions of this condition, spreading the symptoms across three characters; Frank, Lip (Phillip), and the bipolar Ian.